-[Ante at (slip op. at 30-31) (citations omitted).]
+[Ante at 447-48, 696 A.2d at 645 (citations omitted).]

-The Court proceeds to emphasize that all it really seeks to achieve is notice to the trial court of the potential claim against another party: Although unnecessary, a formal motion under Rule 4:28 to join a party would suffice.
+The Court proceeds to emphasize that all it really seeks to achieve is notice to the trial court of the potential claim against another party:

+Although unnecessary, a formal motion under Rule 4:28 to join a party would suffice.
 The plaintiff need only notify the first trial court of the party now alleging preclusion.
 Failure to comply with those requirements need not lead to preclusion of the second action.
 If a remedy other than preclusion will vindicate the cost or prejudice to other parties and the judicial system, the court should employ such a remedy.

-[Ante at (slip op. at 32) (citation omitted).]
+[Ante at 448, 696 A.2d at 645 (citation omitted).]

 I applaud the Court's attempt to modify the adverse effects of its heretofore rigid application of the party-joinder aspect of the entire controversy doctrine.
 But the Court's own application of the doctrine has not been nearly as flexible as its rhetoric implies.
 The concessions now offered by the Court are constructive, but they will not eliminate the profusion of dismissal motions in second-tier litigation that seek to test the entire controversy doctrine's vulnerability and its outer limits.
-The evidence of the doctrine's application to date points overwhelmingly to the conclusion that preclusion of the second suit is an unjust, inefficient, and counterproductive mechanism for enforcing party joinder.
+The evidence of the doctrine's application to date points overwhelmingly to the conclusion that preclusion of the second suit is an unjust, inefficient, and counter-productive mechanism for enforcing party joinder.